History of Buddhism - Gotama's Story

 Tea Ceremony

-In the early 18th century Gotama's story was rediscovered in Japan, adopted as its national heritage and it survived there as a sterile monastic cult until today.
+In the early 18th century Chan's stories were "rediscovered" in Japan, adopted as national heritage of Japan and Zen it survived as a sterile monastic cult until today.

 From the mid-20th century Japanese masters introduced Zen in Western countries.

-Its practises are an imitation of Japanese culture, rituals and behaviour, the most rigid spirituality in Buddhism history.
+Its practises became imitations of Japanese culture, rituals and behaviour, the most rigid spirituality in Buddhism history.

 Buddhism History